rydikov/argus/README.md

 10. Add symlinks to supervisor and nginx config.
 I, also, recommend creating a private repository for production configs.

-My private repository contains files:
+My private repository contain files:
 * nginx.conf - Nginx to view images
 * supervisord.conf – On raspberry app started with supervisor
 * loki.yml - I'm use Cloud Grafana (free) for visualize metrics and alerting.